Supereg/secure-video-specification/README.md

 ### Recording requirements

 * The camera needs so support basic motion analysis
-* The camera needs to support encoding, buffering and transmitting fragmented MP4 - Pretty similar to Section 3.3 [RFC 8216](https://tools.ietf.org/html/rfc8216#section-3.3) (HLS).
+* The camera needs to support encoding, buffering and transmitting of fragmented MP4 - Pretty similar to Section 3.3 [RFC 8216](https://tools.ietf.org/html/rfc8216#section-3.3) (HLS).
 The RFC refers to [ISO/IEC 14496-12 ISO base media file format](https://mpeg.chiariglione.org/standards/mpeg-4/iso-base-media-file-format/text-isoiec-14496-12-5th-edition).
 How exactly the data is transmitted can be read